koush/scrypted/plugins/amcrest/README.md

 * `Password` (see below)
 * `Doorbell Type` is `Amcrest Doorbell`

-The `admin` user account credentials is required to (1) add doorbell to Scrypted or (2) change codec settings with `IP Config Software` or `Amcrest Surveillance Pro` applications.
+The `admin` user account credential is required to (1) add doorbell to Scrypted or (2) change codec settings with `IP Config Software` or `Amcrest Surveillance Pro` applications.

 The password for `admin` username was set when first configuring device (see 2m49s mark of [Amcrest setup video](https://youtu.be/8RDgBMfIhgo)).
 The `admin` username credential is **not** your Amcrest Smart Home (cloud) account that uses an email address for user/login.
-(Unless you happened used the same password for both.)
+(Unless you happened to use the same password for both.)

+If you experience doorbell restarts/crashes when beginning a two-way talk (whether ONVIF or Amcrest selected) then use the Amcrest Smart Home app, navigate to Device Information, and disable/toggle off the option [Record Audio](https://user-images.githubusercontent.com/38480370/204055791-87f82a44-518d-46b3-8444-5c47d1e7f66a.png).
+Note that this will disable audio recordings to SD card (if present in doorbell), but now two-way talk over Homekit should work.

 ## Amcrest NVR
 Cameras attached or recording through an Amcrest NVR (IP-based) can be used in Amcrest Plugin for Scrypted.